 What is the minimun needed output frequency for the post processing protocol?

 The minimum output frequency is 50 Hz, but for survey application it's better to have the output at 100Hz or at 200Hz.

 After launching Delph INS the message "No license detected" is displayed and the access to the common features of the software is disabled.

 This error message can be displayed in three situations :

 - After a re-installation of the software you need to unplug and then re-plug the dongle, otherwise the dongle is not recognized.

 - When the Sentinel driver (the dongle's driver) is not correctly installed.
 Delph INS installs automatically the driver but in different situation this default installation fails, in this case you need to download the Sentinel installation program from the SafeNet web site and install it manually (unplug the dongle before installing the driver).

 - When the version of the application you try to launch is too recent regarding the end warranty date hard coded into your dongle.
 You can display the content of your dongle using the License. command of the ? menu.

-- You can display the date of release of your current version using the About DELPH INS. command from the ? menu.
-Contact IXSEA if you want to upgrade your dongle.
-This installation has been tested using Mac OS X El Capitan (10.11.6) + Virtual Box 5.1.6 + Windows 7 SP1 + DELPH INS Subsea 3.0.1.
+- You can display the date of release of your current version using the About Delph INS. command from the ? menu.
+Contact iXblue if you want to upgrade your dongle.
+This installation has been tested using Mac OS X El Capitan (10.11.6) + Virtual Box 5.1.6 + Windows 7 SP1 + Delph INS Subsea 3.0.1.

 To do that you can proceed as follow: